 Doris Parolin – Sailing School Director, Basic Cruising & Racing

 While Ron Schute is the owner of the company, instructors and clients alike will affectionately tell you that it’s Doris who really runs the show.
 On a daily basis, Doris works very hard to ensure that expectations are exceeded for both the clients and her instructor team.
 She is very boot’s to the ground, or in our case, top siders to the deck.

 Doris first stepped into a sailboat when she was about 13 and attending Camp Otterdale.
 Shortly thereafter, her parents were repeatedly encouraged to buy a Laser.
 Her father and mother, being very safety conscious parents, conceded to the purchase under the condition that it only be sailed in Dow’s Lake, which is part of the Rideau Canal system.
 Dow’s Lake is virtually land locked, only 4 feet at it’s deepest and prone to wind shifts thanks to passing city buses.

 Petitioning her parents for more consistent winds, the family initially moved to the Lac Deschenes Sailing Club and then just a little further east to the Nepean Sailing Club.
-It was while at Nepean that Doris started to teach.
+It was while at Nepean that Doris started to teach and race more competitively.
 She’s been involved with teaching now for over 20 years.